Richie Bennett

-Having left the youth-team at Oldham Athletic at the age of 15, he began his career in non-league football with Springhead, Curzon Ashton, Mossley, Northwich Victoria and Barrow.
+Having left the youth team at Oldham Athletic at the age of 15, he began his career in non-League football with Springhead, Curzon Ashton, Mossley, Northwich Victoria and Barrow.
 His 22 goals in 53 appearances for Barrow during the 2016–17 season earned him a move to Carlisle United in July 2017, meaning he first entered the Football League at the age of 26.
 He was loaned out to Morecambe in January 2019 and left Carlisle for Port Vale in June 2019.
-He was sold on to Stockport County in March 2020.
-He briefly joined Hartlepool United on loan in April 2021 and then signed with Football League newcomers Sutton United three months later.
+He was sold to Stockport County in March 2020.
+He briefly joined Hartlepool United on loan in April 2021 and signed with Football League newcomers Sutton United three months later.
 He played for Sutton on the losing side in the 2022 EFL Trophy final and was sold on to Barrow in June 2022.
-From Barrow, he was loaned out to Scunthorpe United in March 2023.
+From Barrow, he was loaned out to Scunthorpe United in March 2023 before joining on a permanent deal six months later.
+From Scunthorpe, he was loaned out to Southport in November 2023.
+He signed with Scarborough Athletic in June 2024.

 Career

 Early career

-Bennett joined the youth-team at Oldham Athletic at the age of ten, and left Boundary Park five years later.
+Bennett joined the youth team at Oldham Athletic at the age of ten and left Boundary Park five years later.
 He went on to make his debut in the Manchester League for Springhead at the age of 16.
 He moved on to Curzon Ashton the next year, before being signed to Northern Premier League Division One North side Mossley in November 2013.
 He scored eight goals in 22 games during the second half of the 2013–14 season.
 He signed with Northwich Victoria, where he was christened "Richie" by manager Jim Gannon, having previously only been known as Richard or Rich.
 He scored 44 goals in two seasons with the "Vics" and helped them to win the 2014 Cheshire Senior Cup.
 During his time playing as an amateur and semi-professional he worked in customer sales for Marks & Spencer, in a call centre and also a spell as a care assistant working with dementia sufferers.
 He also became a father at the age of 17.